radoosredkar/redditsearcher/README.md

 TODO:
 - major refactorings of the code
-- expose data over the graphql or rest
-- if needed some frontend canbe added
+- if needed some frontend added
 - Think about periodically running script and sending mail if something is found